 Paul Campbell brings his best game to the table as Kyle, the wedding videographer who doesn’t believe in romance.
 It’s a common trope for male protagonists in romances (see “27 Dresses”), and it’s nicely done here.
 Kyle never comes on as too sour or snarky, and we learn why he’s down on love.
 The videographer angle is a nice touch.

 Added Bonus: This is another checkmark in the WIN column for Agency for Hallmark Heroines.
 Becca fulfills her dreams and finds true love without having to choose one or the other.
-(I guess this is technically a spoiler, but it’s also a Hallmark romance.
-What else can we expect?)
+(I guess this is technically a spoiler, but the movie is a Hallmark romance.
+What else do we expect?)